0xhema/polygon-homemade-erc721/README.md

 npm test # run all tests
 npm deploy --network `networkName` # deploys contract and verifys contract to specified network
 ```

+### Possible additions in the future

+While this contract is unique, there are some missing features that it would need to allow it to compete with the current trends in the NFT World.

+- MerkleTree Whitelist Function

+  > Allow for a whitelist/allowlist mint and add an enumeration for different stages of the mint.
+I.E. split mint into 1k at a time to avoid gas war

+- Permits to allow for zero gas approvals

+### Cool addition

+- An Affilate Minting feature

+  > In the spirit of a truly decentralized NFT collection incentivization would be important.
+You could pass on the financial incentive of community growth from project owner to holders directly using an affiliate mint feature.
+This would add the ability for affilate codes to generated and if someone uses the affilates code you could add to their dividen balance a percentage of the mint and offer a discount to the person who uses code or something...